BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-22-fixing-a-slow-rails-development-server.md

 This Rails 3.2 application runs on Ruby 2.1, it has 200+ models, 1,500+ routes and rendering a page in development mode takes about **12 seconds**.
 After a couple of hours, this number goes up to **30 seconds**!

-Within a couple of days, we succeeded to speed it up by **3x - 17x** in development environment.
+Within a couple of days, we succeeded to make it 7 times faster on average in development environment.

 ![Success chart](/images/posts/2015/apr/perf-chart-over-fixes.png)